The Feminist Case for Veganism

 When we adopt value systems from a white supremacist, patriarchal system, we jeopardize our liberation movements.
 We must always question scripts produced by the systems that oppress us and recognize that ending both messages falls under the same feminist agenda.
 Ultimately, feminists would do well to realize that the very bodies and topics that don't seem like they relate to their own oppression might be the very key to their liberation.

-More articles in WMC FBomb by Category: Environment, Feminism, Gender-based violence, Misogyny
+More articles by Category: Environment, Feminism, Gender-based violence, Misogyny

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexism, Reproductive rights, Identity, Climate change
+More articles by Tag: Activism and advocacy, Sexism, Reproductive rights, Identity, Climate change